Information flow in interaction networks II: channels, path lengths and potentials: Technical Background

 A weighted undirected graph $\Gamma=(V,E,w)$ can be considered as an electrical network with each edge weight $(i,j)$ being associated with resistance $R_{ij}=1/W_{ij}$. \citet{DS84} have shown that voltages and currents through nodes and edges can be interpreted in terms of random walks with transition matrix $\mat{P}$ (where $\alpha_i=1$ for all $i\in V$) and absorbing boundary.
 Let $\vec{f}$ denote the voltage vector over all nodes and suppose that a unit voltage is applied between two nodes $a$ and $b$, so that $f_a=1$ and $f_b=0$.
 Then, the solution for $\vec{f}$ over $T=v\setminus\{a,b\}$ according to Kirchhoff's laws is equivalent to the $a$-th column of the absorbing mode matrix $\mat{F}$, that is, $f_i = F_{ia}$.
 The current flowing through an edge $(i,j)$, which we denote $I_{ij}$, is then given by

 Therefore, modeling protein interaction networks as resistor networks is equivalent to applying our absorbing mode without dissipation.

 However, electrical network paradigm is only applicable to interaction networks where all links can be modeled as undirected edges.
 This is the case in \citep{MLZR09}, where the authors only take physical interactions between proteins as links in their networks.
 On the other hand, the network constructed by \citet{SBKEI08} contained, in addition to physical interactions, the transcription factor-to-gene interactions.
 These interactions were modeled as directed edges and \citet{SBKEI08} applied a heuristic approach to model the current flowing through them.
 In contrast, our absorbing mode can be directly applied to directed networks, although the columns of the matrix $\mat{F}$ cannot be interpreted as voltages (Figure~\ref{fig:example1}).
-We will show in \ref{subsubsec:operator} that, even in that case, $\mat{F}$ gives rise to potentials.
+We will show in \ref{subsubsec:operator} that, even when edges are directed, $\mat{F}$ gives rise to potentials.

 \citet{ZBY07} applied the same formalism without damping to social networks as a recommendation model.
 They consider a graph $\Gamma$ corresponding to a social network, where items under consideration are mapped to nodes, as a heat conduction medium and interpret $f$ as temperature.
-For each recomendee, by setting his/her favorite items to `high-tempereature' and disliked items to `low-temperature' and solving for $f$ over the remaining nodes, they obtain the heat distribution over the entire $\Gamma$.
+For each recomendee, by setting his/her favorite items to `high-temperature' and disliked items to `low-temperature' and solving for $f$ over the remaining nodes, they obtain the heat distribution over the entire $\Gamma$.
 The values of $f$ can be used to recommend potential interesting items (other high temperature nodes) to individuals.